malinlarsson/courses/ngsintro/1711/labs/NGS_workflow.md

 We are skipping the quality control and trimming of reads for this exercise due to the origin of the data.
 But please feel free to read up on these two excellent tools after the exercise, [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) & [MultiQC](http://multiqc.info/).

+The data we will be aligning is in /sw/courses/ngsintro/gatk/fastq/wgs/.
 Let's start with aligning a chunk of whole genome shotgun data from individual NA06984.
 The command used is bwa mem, the ```-t 8``` signifies that we want it to use 8 threads/cores, which is what we have booked.
 This is followed by our reference genome and the forward and reverse read fastq files.

 ```bash
 bwa mem -t 8 ~/ngsworkflow/human_17_v37.fasta /sw/courses/ngsintro/gatk/fastq/wgs/NA06984.ILLUMINA.low_coverage.17q_1.fq /sw/courses/ngsintro/gatk/fastq/wgs/NA06984.ILLUMINA.low_coverage.17q_2.fq > ~/ngsworkflow/NA06984.ILLUMINA.low_coverage.17q.sam